nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * is a student going to or is currently applying for internships
 * has a need to manage a significant number of internship applications
-* prefer desktop apps over other types of apps
+* prefers desktop apps over other types of apps
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps